mfitz/knacktorle/README.md

 Inspired by the ubiquitous [Wordle](https://www.nytimes.com/games/wordle/index.html), incorrect guesses bring you closer to the correct answer by revealing new information.
-In the case of Wordle, that new information confirms or eliminates letters from the search space; in Actorle an incorrect guess reveals whether the actor you're looking for is older or younger than the one you've just guessed, and will also uncover the names of any films amongst the clues where the target actor has appeared alongside that actor.
+In the case of Wordle, that new information confirms or eliminates letters from the search space.
+In Actorle, an incorrect guess reveals whether the actor you're looking for is older or younger than the one you've just guessed, and will also uncover the names of any films amongst the clues where the target actor has appeared alongside that actor.
 It's a fun game for any movie buff.